vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 # Virtual Container Host Deployment Options

-The command line utility for vSphere Integrated Containers, `vic-machine`, provides options that allow you to customize the deployment of a virtual container host to correspond to your vSphere environment.
+The command line utility for vSphere Integrated Containers, `vic-machine`, provides a `create` command that has options to allow you to customize the deployment of a virtual container host to correspond to your vSphere environment.

 - [Mandatory Options](#mandatory)
 - [Networking Options](#networking)